 I think it’s fair to say that these days’ health professionals are pretty good at giving out information about reducing the risk of SIDS (Sudden Infant Death Syndrome), or cot death, as it used to be known.

 If you’ve just had your first baby, you’ll already be aware of how quickly they change.
 Every day brings a new ‘first’.
 Your baby’s first year will pass by so quickly you will want to treasure all those precious memories and milestones.
 As it’s National Scrapbooking Day, we turned to a professional for her top tips…

 If you speak to any new mum, she’ll tell you that a full freezer was a godsend with a newborn in the house.
 Finding time to shower and dress can be a struggle, so the last thing you’ll want to do is whip up a tasty meal.
 And there really is only so much toast you can eat!

 Anxiety and stress aren’t good for anyone.
-But even more so in pregnancy as regularly feeling stressed or anxious can affect your health.
-Which isn’t good for you or your baby!
-Mindfulness is a simple style of meditation, that helps you focus on the present and calms a busy mind.
+But even more so in pregnancy, as regularly feeling stressed or anxious can affect your health which isn’t good for you or your baby!
+Mindfulness is a simple style of meditation, that helps you focus on the present and help you calm a busy mind.